liangdaojun/liangdaojun.github.io/_publications/2019-11-01-paper-title-number-4.md

 ---
-title: "Paper Title Number 4"
+title: "Do you think so?
+4"
 collection: publications
 permalink: /publication/2019-10-01-paper-title-number-4
 excerpt: '----->>>>>>.'